practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 <br/>

-## Microbenchmark program in Oz - not complete
+## Microbenchmark program in Oz - not completable

 What I could have accomplished is the "speed part" of the Microbenchmark program in Oz: [random_streams_for_perf_stats.oz](./random_streams_for_perf_stats.oz)